 Student performance is monitored on a lesson-by-lesson basis.
-Awarding students REAL (Reflecting, Engaging, Achieving and Learning) points at the end of each lesson is one of the ways we facilitate this.
-The awarding of points is accompanied by verbal feedback from education staff in order to reinforce academic and behavioural strengths and, conversely, raise student awareness of any difficulties.
-Individual and group performances contribute to Student of the Week and REAL-Learning Group of the Week competitions.
+Verbal feedback is provided from education staff in order to reinforce academic and behavioural strengths and, conversely, raise student awareness of any difficulties.
+Individual and group performances contribute to Student of the Week and Learning Group of the Week competitions.

 Each student's progress is reviewed formally every half term and Annual Reviews are held in accord with current government guidelines.
 The school's database facilitates the tracking of student progress and informs future planning.